ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 * [Git Client](https://git-scm.com/download)
 * [NGROK Client](https://ngrok.com/download) + Set the Windows PATH Environment Variable
 * [Teams App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/app-studio-overview)
-* [Python](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab) - needed for node-gyp rebuild   #todo Where is that needed?
+* [Python](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab) - needed for node-gyp rebuild

 The example was built on top of the Bot Builder sample code-library and for development purposes, especially in regard to Azure AD configuration for demo-users, a development Microsoft 365 tenant is recommended.
 In addition, the local Bot-Framework emulator was helpful to test bot functionality without having to deploy to Teams.